- No products in the cart.

 Bharat Honey is 100% pure, natural, and unprocessed.
 It doesn’t contain any chemical additives, preservatives, antibiotics, external colour, and aroma.

 Most of the commercial honey is processed at high temperatures and then filtered for the removal of bee pollen and other visible impurities.
 It also contains anti-granulating chemicals for the prevention of natural granulation or crystallization process.
 So, the valuable properties of honey are lost in this process.

 VARIETIES OF HONEY

-All Natural produce has varieties so as Natural honey.
-Aroma, colour and taste of honey will be different in each area depends on the flower source.
+All Natural produce has varieties such as Natural honey.
+The aroma, colour and taste of honey will be different in each area depending on the flower source.

 Just like any natural honey, Bharat Honey tends to crystallize and form white granules, especially in cold temperatures.

 Most commercial brands sell honey at low or discounted prices because of its adulteration.
-As a matter of fact, the adulteration practice in honey is obligatory due to the following reasons
+As a matter of fact, the adulteration practice in honey is obligatory due to the following reasons:

 – Commercial brands usually require large quantities of honey at low and constant prices, which is not possible because of the scattered production of natural honey.